Doug Lowenstein: Life and career

 Lowenstein was a very public figure in his service of the games business ― along with Patricia Vance, ESRB head and Hal Halpin, IEMA boss ― and as such had both his supporters and detractors in the industry and media.
 Critics were vocal about his passivity with regard to anti-games advocates, most notably Jack Thompson, who repeatedly attacked Lowenstein personally and professionally, even going so far as to liken him to "Hitler".
 Lowenstein did, however, deliver a very pointed speech in his final days in the job which drew the ire of many in the interactive entertainment business.

 Prior to joining the staff of the ESA, Lowenstein was an executive vice president in the Washington, D.C., and New York strategic communications firm Robinson Lake Sawyer Miller, Inc. From 1986 to 1991, Lowenstein was a principal in National Strategies, Inc., a Washington, D.C., public policy consulting firm.
 In 1982, he began a five year-stint in the office of U.S. Sen. Howard Metzenbaum (D-Ohio), including two as Legislative Director.
 From 1976 to 1982, Lowenstein was a Washington, D.C., correspondent in the Cox Newspapers Washington bureau.
 Lowenstein is also the author of "Lowenstein:Acts of Courage and Belief" about his late uncle, political and civil rights activist and former Congressman Allard Lowenstein.

+Lowenstein resigned from ESA on February 12, 2007 to head up the newly formed Private Equity Council.

 In 2010, the publication CEO Update named Lowenstein as one of its “Top Association CEOs” of the year.